Choosing and using research methods

 Interviews are a flexible way to learn more about different types of users, including their circumstances, previous experiences, motivations and needs from services.

-Choose interviews when:
+We choose interviews when:

-You can combine interviews with usability testing, by talking to participants to understand previous experiences and current use, before asking them to try out a prototype or service.
+We sometimes combine interviews with usability testing, by talking to participants to understand previous experiences and current use, before asking them to try out a prototype or service.

 Contextual research and observation #